foddav/guess-the-number/README.md

 # Guess the Number - CI/CD Pipeline with Jenkins, Docker & Kubernetes

 This project is a **simple React application** ("Guess the Number" game) wrapped into a **professional DevOps workflow**.
-It demonstrates how to containerize an app with Docker, deploy it on Kubernetes, and automate the process with a Jenkins CI/CD pipeline.
+It demonstrates how to containerize an app with Docker, deploy it to an AWS Cluster with Kubernetes, and automate the process with a Jenkins CI/CD pipeline.
 This project was created as part of my DevOps learning journey and portfolio.

 ---